dnsimple/dnsimple-support/content/articles/manage-caa-record.markdown

 ---
-title: Add, Update, and Remove CAA records
+title: Managing CAA records
 excerpt: Instructions to add, update, and remove a CAA record in DNSimple.
 categories:
 - DNS
 ---

-# Manage CAA records
+# Managing CAA records

 ### Table of Contents {#toc}